Daisy Bopanna

-Daisy Bopanna is an Indian actress who appears in Kannada, Hindi, Telugu and Tamil language films.
+Daisy Bopanna (born 4 December 1982) is an Indian actress who appears in Kannada, Hindi, Telugu and Tamil-language films.

 Personal life

 Bopanna is from Kodagu.
 She attended Aurobindo School, pre-university at Kumarans College and graduated with a Bachelor of Fine Arts degree from Chitrakala Parishat in Bangalore, Karnataka.
-She married Amit Jaju in 2011.

 Career

-Daisy started with theatre, working for a short time with B. Jayashree's Spandana theatre camp and also contemporary English theatre.
+Daisy started her career with theatre, working for a short time with B. Jayashree's Spandana theatre camp and also contemporary English theatre.
 She began filming for Bimba in 2002.
 It was sent to the Berlin & Frankfurt Film Festival, and won international awards.
 Directed by Kavitha Lankesh, it explored the exploitation of child artistes in the film industry.
 Daisy's later work in Bhagawan (2004) with Darshan earned her the moniker 'Spicy Daisy'.
+Prior to the release of Bimba in 2004, Daisy worked as a presenter of the television series Top Drive that was telecast on Star World for nearly one year.